bifurcationkit/BifurcationKit.jl/docs/src/BrusselatorFF.md

 end
 ```

-We can now specify the shooting problem
+We then specify the shooting problem

 ```julia
 # parameters to be passed to ϕ